OBeautifulCode/AutoFakeItEasy/README.md

 Overview
 --------
-- This package makes [FakeItEasy] Dummies actually useful by wiring-them-up to real-looking test data.
+- This package makes [FakeItEasy] Dummies actually useful by wiring-them-up to real-looking, random test data.
 - By default, the following call will always return 0: `A.Dummy<int>()`
 - With AutoFakeItEasy, that same call will return a **random integer**.
 - This enables your unit tests to explore more space.
 Like this: